-Popular with hikers, a 1.2-mile trail loops around the preserve, winding through a jungle of marshes, mangrove trees and giant ferns.
+Popular with hikers, a 1.2-mile trail loops around the preserve.
+It winds through a jungle of marshes, mangrove trees, and giant ferns.
 This hidden trail is home to all sorts of native wildlife, from owls and eagles – to otters and raccoons.
 As the trail leads straight to the waterfront, you may even spot some dolphins!

 If you are visiting between November – May, you will also have the opportunity to explore the preserve’s meandering waterways by kayak.
 However, it is worth noting that this route isn’t suitable for beginners or children.

-If you’re not sure where to start, there is a handy visitor center on-site, where you will be able to pick up trail guides, maps and information about the local wildlife.
+If you’re not sure where to start, there is a handy visitor center on-site.
+You will be able to pick up trail guides, maps, and information about the local wildlife.

-If you’re planning a trip to Cape Coral, we offer a huge variety of vacation homes in the area.
-When staying in one of our waterfront homes, you will be able to enjoy a huge range of luxury benefits, from private boat docks and swimming pools, to amazing canal views.
+If you’re planning a trip to Cape Coral, we offer a selection of beautiful vacation homes in the area.
+When staying in one of our waterfront homes, you will be able to enjoy a huge range of luxury benefits.
+Choose from homes with facilities including private boat docks and swimming pools to amazing canal views.